Solving Football by Exploiting Equilibrium Structure of 2p0s Differential Games with One-Sided Information: Analytical Examples

-Here we discuss the solution to Hexner's game using primal and dual formulations (i.e., Eq.~\ref{eq:opt_prob} and Eq.~\ref{eq:opt_prob_dual}) on a differential game as proposed in \citet{hexner1979differential}.
-Consider two players with linear dynamics for $i=1,2$, where $x_i(t) \in \mathbb{R}^{d_x}$ are system states, $u_i(t) \in \mathcal{U}$ are control inputs belonging to the admissible set $\mathcal{U}$, $A_i, B_i \in \mathbb{R}^{d_x \times d_x}$.
-Let $\theta \in \{-1, 1\}$ be Player 1's type unknown to Player 2.
-Let $p_{\theta}$ be Nature's probability distribution of $\theta$.
-Consider that the game is to be played infinite many times, the payoff is an expectation over $\theta$: where, \( z \in \mathbb{R}^{d_x} \). \( R_1 \) and \( R_2 \) are continuous, positive-definite matrix-valued functions, and \( K_1(T) \) and \( K_2(T) \) are positive semi-definite matrices.
+where, \( z \in \mathbb{R}^{d_x} \). \( R_1 \) and \( R_2 \) are continuous, positive-definite matrix-valued functions, and \( K_1(T) \) and \( K_2(T) \) are positive semi-definite matrices.
 All parameters are publicly known except for \( \theta \), which remains private.
 Player 1’s objective is to get closer to the target \( z\theta \) than Player 2.
 However, since Player 2 can deduce \( \theta \) indirectly through Player 1’s control actions, Player 1 may initially employ a non-revealing strategy.
-This involves acting as though he only knows about the prior distribution \( p_{\theta} \) (rather than the true \( \theta \)) to hide the information, before eventually revealing \( \theta \).
+This involves acting as though it only knows about the prior distribution \( p_{\theta} \) (rather than the true \( \theta \)) to hide the information, before eventually revealing \( \theta \).

 First, it can be shown that players' control has a 1D representation, denoted by $\tilde{\theta}_i \in \mathbb{R}$, through:

 for $i = 1,2$, where $\dot{\Phi}_i = A_i\Phi_i$ with boundary condition $\Phi_i(T) = I$, and